JonathanBallard/Coding_Dojo_MERN_SocketIO_Chat/README.md

 - **DONE** Increase the size of the message entry box
 - **DONE** Add logout button
 - **DONE** Fix Logout Button (splice function)
-- Change messages background color based on user?
-- Organize messages by time sent
-- Keep scrolled to bottom
+- **DONE** Keep scrolled to bottom
-- Style it up buttercup
+- **DONE** Style it up buttercup
+- **DONE** Organize messages by time sent
 - Work on performance issues, especially around setMessageArr
 - If you log out of chat and re-enter, all your old messages should be shown as not you
+- Change messages background color based on user?
+- Fix showing previous messages when you login to chat while having NOT been on chat site login page

 - **FLOWCHART**
 - User chooses username on client, sends username to server